bkpleb/old.github.io/index.md

 <h1>I'm Bithiah Koshy.</h1>

 A tinkerer, pleb, old soul.

-Known as vintagemind or devargnes on the World Wide Web.
+Known as vintagemind or devargnes or 0xBithiah on the World Wide Web.
 I like to fence, play chess, read books, do [ornithology research](https://ebird.org/profile/MzQ1MjU0Mg), and bush walking.

 Currently a junior at Texas Tech University K-12 interning at [Market Mapper](https://www.marketmapper.io/) doing all things content.
 My other site can be found [here](https://vintagemind.github.io/).